Yash-777/notebook/angularjs-introduction-03.md

 ## Creating Services ##

-Services are created by calling the `factory` method on the module you want that service to be available in, then it can be injected by referencing in.
+Services are created by calling the `factory` method on the module you want that service to be available in, then it can be injected by referencing it.

 ### EventData.js ###